-Cleaning/Inspecting Piston Rings
+Cleaning/Inspecting Piston Ring Grooves

 - 1. Take an old piston ring and snap it into two pieces; then grind the end of the old ring to a 45° angle and to a sharp edge. - 2.
 Using the sharpened ring as a tool, clean carbon from the ring grooves.
-Be sure to position the ring with its tapered side up.